 - Eating yoghurt and drinking milk will keep your throat from becoming dry the next day.

-Have a look at our Sunnah Recipes to try something new and join our competition.
+Have a look at our Sunnah Recipes to try something new.

 Renew Your Intentions